tstuart8/tstuart8.github.io/README.md

 ### Final Project: Exercise Quality and Sleep Programs effect on Cancer

 I analyzed the effect of sleep programs and exercise quality on cancer patients fatigue and quality of life.
 See the code here [Exercise and Sleep](https://github.com/tstuart8/Final_Project)

+### Time Series Course

+Completed a time series course focused on Arima and Autoregression time series models.
+See the code here [Time Series](https://github.com/tstuart8/Time_Series_Class)

+### Computational and Graphical Methods

+Completed a course in computational and graphical methods in R. See some chart examples below.